 I’m proud of my last mural in NY, Save Us Justice League, located on 12 st and 8th av in Greenwich Village, it is my commentary on police brutality and racism and the tragic death of Jorge Floyd.

 This is the end of our artistic journey aimed at discovering the beautiful, diverse, real, actual art of Denis Ouch.
 Therefore, IF you are in NYC I highly suggest you to step by his stand under the High Line.
-However, IF you are not, you still have the opportunity to acquire one of his amazing works through his website!
+However, IF you are not, you still have the opportunity to acquire one of his amazing works through his working in process!!
 IF you can, I promise you would perceive the endless passion of Denis for his job.

 IF you are interested in seeing more, I recommend you to reach Ouch out directly on his Instagram account @denisouch.
 Hopefully, through this post, you felt in love with his art as much as I do!

 Feel free to share your opinion in the comments below and remember to always stay tuned!